 Road from S.R.
 19 to Laupahoehoe Point, Hawaii by Ken Lundis licensed under CC BY NC 2.0 / Image may have been resized or cropped from original

 However, it’s important to consider other costs too.
 Utilities might be a bit higher in Hilo due to the damp climate (mold prevention is a real thing there).
-Meanwhile, Kona residents often pay more for real estate taxes and tourism-related service costs.
+Meanwhile, Kona residents often pay more for real estate taxes and tourism-related service costs, and vacation rental properties can have different cost structures compared to traditional homes.
 Still, if budget is your top concern, Hilo usually comes out ahead.

 Job Market and Economic Opportunities

 This one really depends on what you do for work.
-Kona has more jobs in tourism, hospitality, and real estate, thanks to its connection with visitors and resorts.
-If you’re looking to work in hotels, tour companies, or vacation property management, Kona’s likely your best bet.
+Kona has more jobs in tourism, hospitality, real estate, and at Kona coffee farms, thanks to its connection with visitors and resorts.
+If you’re looking to work in hotels, tour companies, vacation property management, or experience the coffee industry firsthand, Kona’s likely your best bet.

 Kailua-Kona at night